jurkovicmartin/ML-Fundamentals/MultiLayer/README.md

 # Multi-Layer network
-Multi-layer neural network with back propagation to recognizing digits in 18x18 images.
+Multi-layer neural network with back propagation to recognize a single digit from an image.

+***Note: this page is about the model and its usage in "main.py" file.***

+The "handwritten.py" script contains example of usage neural network model which is described later along with Mnist handwritten digits dataset.

 ## Problem description
 Digit recognition from an image.